 To become a Superhost, you will need excellent ratings.
 You will need to have hosted your fair share of trips and have a high response rate and a low cancellation rate.
 Basically, Superhosts demonstrate that they care about their guests by providing them with a positive experience from the first message sent, all the way through departure and the review process.

-What are the 4 requirements for becoming a Superhost with Airbnb?:
+What are the 4 Airbnb Superhost requirements?:

 - Host at least 10 separate trips or 3 trips that total to over 100 nights of bookings

 - Keep a 90% or higher response rate